yordan-mitev/rosemary/index.md

 ng serve -o
 ```

-We are ready to dive into Kendo UI Angular!
+We are ready to dive into Kendo UI for Angular!
+Next, we will [add some data](#add-data) to our app, and then we will bind this data to the [Kendo DropDownList](#add-a-dropdownlist) and the [Kendo Grid](#add-a-grid) components.

 ## Add Data

-Let's prepare to use professional data-driven UI components.
-For simplicity, we will add static local JSON data to our project, and a service that you can later modify to use remote data.
+Let's prepare to use professional data-driven UI components by adding some sample data to our app.
+For simplicity, we will add static local JSON data to our project and a service that you can later modify to use remote data.
 Create the following three files and copy-paste their content from the linked files in GitHub:

 * [src/app/data.products.ts](https://github.com/telerik/kendo-angular-getting-started/blob/master/src/app/data.products.ts)
 * [src/app/data.categories.ts](https://github.com/telerik/kendo-angular-getting-started/blob/master/src/app/data.categories.ts)